 - Prepare boards in advance whenever possible.
 As people in Florida are learning right now, in an emergency, supplies will be scarce or overpriced and you’ll be under pressure.
-Follow directions in this Fort Lauderdale Sun-Sentinel guide for hurricane protection for windows.
+Follow directions in this South Florida Sun Sentinel guide to hurricane protection for windows.

 - Measure windows separately and accurately, recording the measurements.

 - Next, cut 5/8-inch plywood into coverings that protect the window and overlap at least part of the window frame.

 - Store the coverings in an easy-to-reach, clean, dry spot with the tools and supplies you’ll need for quick installation.

 - Replacing windows with hurricane-proof glass is another option.
-Cost: $35-$50 per square foot (includes new window frames and layered hurricane glass, according to the Sun Sentinel.
+Average cost: $35 to $50 a square foot, including new window frames and layered hurricane glass, according to the Sun Sentinel.

 Another popular myth advises opening a window or two just a crack when a storm is coming, to equalize inside and outside air pressure and prevent windows from imploding.